The following are questions you may have about the proposed sewer improvement project in the Lake Nasworthy area:

 Yes.
 The City Council is considering using a portion of the funds voters might approve on several quality-of-life projects at Lake Nasworthy.
-Those might include a fishing pier, public beaches, and boat ramps and docks.
+If approved, those projects include boat ramps, fishing piers, shoreline erosion control and sandy beaches.

 When can I cast a vote?

 Election Day will be Nov.
 5. Polls will be open from 7 a.m.-7 p.m. across the county.
-For a full listing of those, visit cosatx.us/elections.
-City voters may vote at any of those.
+To view the ballot language, poll places and other election information, visit cosatx.us/elections.

 Where can I learn more?